 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
 As your circumstances change, your needs will change.
 You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
 Failure to contact us in relation to changes in your circumstances or failure to request a review, may result in you having insufficient insurance cover and/or inappropriate investments.

-We ask that you make any complaint against our firm, relating to services provided by us, in writing.
-We will acknowledge your complaint within 5 business days and we will fully investigate it.
+Whilst we are happy to receive verbal complaints, it would be preferable that any complaints are made, in writing.
+We will acknowledge your complaint in writing within 5 business days and we will fully investigate it.
+We shall investigate the complaint as swiftly as possible, and, the complainant will receive an update on the complaint at intervals of not greater than 20 business days starting from the date on which the complaint is made.
 On completion of our investigation, we will provide you with a written report of the outcome.
-In the event that you are still dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services Ombudsman or the Pensions Ombudsman.
+In the event that you are still dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services Pensions Ombudsman (FSPO).
 A full copy of our complaints procedure is available on request.

 We are members of the Investor Compensation Scheme operated by the Investor Compensation Company Ltd.